 If you’re interested in actually watching the horses “run for the roses”, you can find a guide here on where to watch at home, whether on cable tv or streaming online.

 I found these adorable printable at-home betting cards here and betting sign here!
-If you’d like to have official commemorative 2021 Derby glasses (which would be fun for guests to take home with them), those are available here and here and then some cute general Kentucky Derby themed glasses here.
+If you’d like to have official commemorative 2021 Derby glasses (which would be fun for guests to take home with them), those are available here, here, and here as well as some cute general Kentucky Derby themed glasses here.
 Add some rose arrangements and you’re all set to host your Derby party!

 I might even watch “Seabiscuit“, “Secretariat” and “A Day at the Races” after the official Derby races are over!
-Here are some other horse racing movie suggestions if you want to make it into a marathon.
+Here are some other horse racing movie suggestions if you want to turn your movie viewing into a themed marathon!

 Since we’re all stuck at home, we may as well try to have some fun however we can!